the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

 **Guidelines to import the data into TVB**

-  Currently we have some guidelines describing what data fields and in which format users can import different components of a compelte dataset (connectome, surface, sensors, gain matrix for eeg, etc...).
+  Currently we have some guidelines describing what data fields and in which format users can import different components of a complete dataset (connectome, surface, sensors, gain matrix for eeg, etc...).

   ..
 Note::